frejanordsiek/hdf5storage/README.rst

 Versions
 ========

+0.2.
+Feature release adding the following.
+     * Optional data compression and the storage of data checksums.
+       Controlled by several new options.
+     * Ability to write Python 3.x ``int`` and Python 2.x ``long`` that are too large to fit into ``np.int64``.
+Doing so no longer raises an exception.
+     * Ability to write ``np.bytes_`` with non-ASCII characters in them.
+       Doing so no longer raises an exception.

 0.1.6.
 Bugfix release fixing a bug with determining the maximum size of a Python 2.x ``int`` on a 32-bit system.